emmercm/www/src/blog/starting-a-metalsmith-project.md

 ---

 [Metalsmith](https://metalsmith.io/) is a plugin-based static site generator originally from [Segment](https://segment.com/).
-It's a current favorite of mine because of how projects are built like a pipeline where the output of each plugin is the input of the next.
+It's a current favorite of mine because of how projects are built as a pipeline of plugins where the output of each is the input of the next.
 This allows for strong control over what happens and when it happens.

 An simple pipeline could look like: